jan-cieslik/clinicedge_docs/docs/4_1_system_logic.md

 Step 4: Diagnostic Requests → `PatFindings`
 When the user requests an examination (e.g., "transvaginal ultrasound"), the system performs the following:
-1. Fetches the relevant data from `pat_data` in `PatBase`
+1. Fetches the relevant data from `pat_data` in `PatBase`.
-2. Selects the corresponding template in FindingsTemplate
+2. Selects the corresponding template in `FindingsTemplate`.
-3. Generates and injects measurements via `vars`
+3. Generates and injects measurements via `vars`.
-4. Generates and injects written descriptions of abnormal findings and pathologies via `vars_path`
+4. Generates and injects written descriptions of abnormal findings and pathologies via `vars_path`.
-5. Assembles a complete, case-specific written report
+5. Assembles a complete, case-specific written report.

 The rendered report is then stored in the `PatFindings` table.